Cultural Internships in Greece

 The Summer Internship Program, sponsored by the Center for Hellenic Studies in Greece, brings together a group of American and Greek undergraduates for five weeks each summer in Nafplion where they work in teams for a variety of cultural institutions.
 Interns apply their academic experiences in practical settings while learning from each other and their supervisors.
 The program also emphasizes scholarly development and community service.

-The American students take an intensive course in Modern Greek, designed specifically to help them perform their responsibilities as interns more productively, while their Greek counterparts attend a series of seminars on American culture during the civil War.
-A number of weekend excursions supplement the educational program in Greece.
-Additionally, in October, the Greek interns travel to Washington, DC to visit the CHS campus, and to Boston and Cambridge, MA to visit Harvard University.
+The American students take an intensive course in Modern Greek, designed specifically to help them perform their responsibilities as interns more productively, while the Greek students attend an American Culture seminar.
+A number of excursions supplement the educational program in Greece.
+Additionally, in October, the Greek Students will visit Washington, DC and Boston, MA.

-The 5-week program will begin May 26 and will end June 28, 2013.
-All participants will arrive in Athens on May 25th.
-After a weeklong orientation, interns will begin their work at their institutions.
+The 5-week internship program will begin May 26 and will end June 29, 2014.
+All participants are required to arrive in Athens on May 25th.
+After a week-long orientation, interns will begin their work at their institutions.

-The CHS will provide shared, furnished apartments for the interns in Old Town, Nafplion.
-The interns will receive a generous stipend to offset costs associated with travel, meals, and incidentals.
+The CHS will provide shared, furnished apartments for the interns in Nafplion.
+The CHS will reimburse the American students up to $1500.00 for airfare to and from Greece.
+All interns will receive a stipend once they arrive in Nafplion to offset costs associated with meals and incidentals.

 Living and Working in Nafplion

-Interns live in apartments in the Old Town of Nafplion within easy walking distance from the center, which is located in the Iatrou Building on the corner of Philhellene Square and King Otto Street.
+Interns live in apartments in Nafplion within easy walking distance from the center, which is located in the Iatrou Building on the corner of Philhellene Square and King Otto Street.
 The apartments are fully furnished and accommodate 3 to 4 students.
 The interns are responsible for their own meals, laundry, and other incidentals, and for maintaining a clean and orderly living environment.

 The American interns participate in an intensive, full-immersion course that aims to develop and strengthen their speaking, listening comprehension, reading, and writing skills in Modern Greek through the cumulative acquisition of vocabulary and systematic conversational practice.
 The course includes at least 48 hours of classroom instruction over the five weeks of the program.
 On average students spend 10 hours in class, review sessions, and office hours.
 They also attend one lecture, and participate in one field trip each week.
 The methodology of the course, supported by the technology available in the Iatrou Building, incorporates traditional techniques of instruction into a background of full linguistic and cultural immersion.
 While grammar drills, vocabulary quizzes, and translation exercises constitute the course’s instructional foundation, students benefit from a wide range of opportunities to practice the newly acquired material outside of the classroom and to bring into the classroom their everyday experience.
 In particular, the language program takes advantage of the focused linguistic domains of the internships and of the students’ daily interactions with their native-speaking peers.